-In this week’s Quick Tip Thursday we’re one simple but important tip for long exposure photography: Remove the camera strap.
+In this week’s Quick Tip Thursday we look at one simple but important tip for long exposure photography: Remove the camera strap.

-While this tip won’t make a difference in handheld photography, it can make a huge difference for long exposure photography.
-Either it’s a 1 second or 5-minute exposure, you need to remove the camera strap.
+This won’t make a difference for handheld photography but it can make a huge difference when doing long exposure photography.
 Especially in windy conditions.

-The purpose of using sturdy tripods or remote shutters is to reduce camera vibration.
-Even manually pressing the shutter button for a one-second exposure is enough to create vibration, which results in a blurry image.
+The purpose of using a sturdy tripod or remote shutter is to reduce camera vibration.
+Small things such as pressing the camera’s shutter button is enough to cause vibration when extending the shutter speed.
+This vibration can, in the worst cases, lead to blurry images.

-Camera straps cause a lot of vibration as well.
-In fact, in windy conditions, it can lead to blurry images even when you follow all other tips.
-So, why spend all that money on equipment when you won’t get razor sharp images after all?
+A camera strap can cause a lot of vibration as well.
+In fact, in windy conditions, it can lead to blurry images even when you follow all other guidelines to capture sharp images.

 How to Put the Camera Strap Back On